Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 - DecisionTree Classifier
 - XGBoost Classifier

+**Dataset Used**: Model was trained on `train.csv` after performing data cleaning and pre-processing.
 **Train/Test Split**: The dataset was split into 80% training and 20% testing sets to ensure a balanced representation.
 **Model Optimization**: `GridSearchCV` was used to find the best combination of parameters for the model.
 Execution Settings:
 - verbose = 2